 Who Were the Brontë Sisters?

 Charlotte, Emily, and Anne Brontë are some of the most significant and celebrated authors in English literature.
-Born in the early 19th century in Yorkshire, England, they grew up in a relatively isolated environment, developing their creative talents amidst personal tragedies.
+Born in Thornton, Yorkshire in the early 19th century, they grew up in Haworth in a relatively isolated environment, developing their creative talents amidst personal tragedies.

 Their father, Patrick Brontë, was an Anglican clergyman, and their mother, Maria, passed away when the children were very young.
 This left the family to be raised by their aunt Elizabeth Branwell in Haworth village, where the Brontë Parsonage, now a museum, became their lifelong home.